Loans are one more tool you can use to invest in your education. We are happy to help you understand your options.

 The Loan Process

-After you receive your financial aid award letter, if you plan to request Federal Direct student loans, you will need to follow the step-by-step instructions on your loan folder, complete entrance counseling and sign a master promissory note.
+After you receive your financial aid offer letter, if you plan to request Federal Direct student loans, you will need to sign the offer letter and submit the letter.
+Once you have submitted your offer letter accepting the loans, you will need to follow the step-by-step instructions on your to-do list sheet in the offer letter folder.
+You must complete the entrance counseling and sign a master promissory note before any federal loan will be requested.
 Stephens College processes all federal loans through the William D. Ford Federal Direct Loan Program.

 Types of Loans

 It’s important to understand the difference between the many different types of loans that may be available to you.
 Talk to us anytime you have questions.

 - Subsidized: Federal Stafford loan available to undergraduate students; eligibility is based on financial need.
 Interest is paid by the federal government while the student remains enrolled at least half time.
 Repayment begins six months following the last date of enrollment at half-time or full-time status.

 - Unsubsidized: Federal Stafford loan for undergraduate or graduate students; eligibility is not based on financial need.
 Interest is paid by the student while in school, or can be added to the principal balance of the loan through a process called capitalization.
 Repayment begins six months following the last date of enrollment at half-time or full-time status.

 - Graduate PLUS: Federal credit-based loan for graduate students.
 It is not need-based and has fixed interest rate.
 Student may request deferment while enrolled with at least half-time status.